Three relatives dead after apparent murder-suicide in Kanturk, Co Cork

 Outhouses beside the farmhouse where searched and the Garda Air Support Unit was deployed as well as the North Cork Divisional Search Team, who began searching fields around the farm.

-The Air Support Unit spotted two bodies at about 1.45pm in fields near the property and found the bodies of the father and other son, who appared to have suffered gunshot wounds, and two firearms.
+The Air Support Unit spotted two bodies at about 1.45pm in fields near the property.
+The bodies were those of the father and the other son, who appeared to have suffered gunshot wounds, and two firearms were found nearby.

 ‘Terrible tragedy’